Structuring a home education for a ten-year-old: your ten-year-old and MY ten-year-old aren’t the same.

 You can’t teach the same way to each child.
 They’re different.
 Your goal is to tailor an education for each of your kids differently.

-I’d like to introduce a case study, my ten year old.
+I’d like to introduce a case study, my ten-year-old entering her grade 5 homeschool.

 “If you have good thoughts, they will shine out of your face like sunbeams and you will always look lovely.”Roald Dahl

-This ten year old gal has a warm smile with dimples: the kind of face people say is cute.
+This ten-year-old, grade 5 homeschool gal has a warm smile with dimples: the kind of face people say is cute.

 She’s heard it so often she doesn’t like to hear it.
 But there really is something about her that epitomizes cute.